 - research for design — investigating the cultural contexts of design problems and solutions

 - research of design — reflecting upon and explaining the nature of creative design processes

 - research by design — exploring and articulating what can be discovered about situations through designed interventions.

 Not all subjects are offered every session.
-Contact the Building 6 Student Centre for details.
+Contact the Student Centre for details.

-Students are required to undertake 24 credit points of elective subjects.
-This may be in the form of a sub-major (24 credit points in a single specialist area) or chosen from a variety of electives offered by the different faculties in the University.
+Students are required to undertake 12 credit points of elective subjects.
+This will be in a variety of subjects offered by the different faculties in the University.